 The keyword here is broad.
 You don’t want complicated categories.
 You only want a few.
 The blog topics you have in mind when planning content are usually a good idea for categories.
 Things like WordPress, Pinterest, SEO etc. You should then use tags for more specific grouping.

-Take a look at your own categories and see if they fit!
+Take a look at your own categories and make adjustments if needed!

 42 | Cluttering Your Sidebar